MichaIng/DietPi-Docs/docs/index.md

 4. If it is a new feature request, don’t start the coding first.
 Remember to open a GitHub [issue](https://github.com/MichaIng/DietPi/issues) to discuss the new enhancement.

 ## If you find our project useful

-then we would really appreciate it if you would consider contributing to the project however you can.
+We would really appreciate it if you would consider contributing to the project however you can.

 Donating is the easiest way to help us via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6DVBECXRW3TAA) or become a [Patron](https://www.patreon.com/bePatron?u=12464530).